amraneescd/tobyExtensionsClone/README.md

 How to ensure the problem is not from my code?
 To ensure that the problem is not from my code by ethier creating a new project uses the `unplugin-remix-router`.
-Or to clone the `ws-rush/reactive` template from github (which uses the `unplugin-remix-router`). after that create the `manifest.json` file for the Chrome Extension, build the project `npm run build`, then finally load the `/dist` folder as an extension to the Chrome Broswer.
+Or to clone the `ws-rush/reactive` template from github (which uses the `unplugin-remix-router`). after that create the `manifest.json` file for the Chrome Extension, build the project `npm run build`, then finally load the `/dist` folder as an extension to the Chrome Browser.